gabrielwong159/IoTWorkshop/README.md

 2. Set up your Arduino IDE for the NodeMCU according to the instructions [here]()
 3. Key in your desired WiFi credentials.
 4. Upload your code to the board.

+### Getting started
+1. Connect to the WiFi using the name and password you have set.
+2. Go to [192.168.4.1](http://192.168.4.1) on your browser.
+3. Enjoy!

+### Questions?
+Feel free to leave any questions you have in the 'Issues' section above.

+Hope you enjoyed the workshop!